University of Washington Credit

 How does one sign up and how much does it cost?

 There will be application forms available early during the PCMI summer session.
-For summer 2009, the total cost is $210.
-The application forms will be due the end of the second week, so teachers in HSTP should come to PCMI ready to decide whether to enroll or not.
+For summer 2019 the total cost will be $225.
+Teachers will need to submit their application forms to the UW by mail, phone or fax no later than the end of the PCMI session (earlier is preferable), so teachers should come to PCMI ready to decide whether to enroll or not.

-The UW accepts checks or credit card payment.
+The UW accepts checks or credit card payment (MasterCard or Visa only).
 There is a space for a credit card number on the application form.
+The form must either be sent to the UW by US mail or fax or phone by the individual teacher.

 What work is necessary for the credit and how is the course graded?

-The work for the credit is full participation in the regular work of the PCMI Secondary School Teacher Program for 3 weeks.
+The work for the credit is full participation in the regular work of the PCMI Teacher Program for 3 weeks.
 The course has no letter or numerical grade.
-The grade is either CREDIT or NO CREDIT.
+The grade is will be either CREDIT (or theoretically NO CREDIT).

 Can one decide later and sign up later?
 Is this a good deal or not?

-Regretfully, no later additions are possible; the credit must be applied for early during PCMI and that is the only chance to sign up.
-For some teachers, this is a very good deal, since the price is rather low and the credit is for ‘ work being done anyway.
+Alas, no later additions are possible; the credit must be applied for during PCMI, and that is the only chance to sign up.
+For some teachers, this is a very good deal, since the price is rather low for this much credit, and the credit is for work being done anyway.
 However, other teachers may not need credit or may find that they cannot use the credit at their home institutions.
 For them it is clearly not such a good deal.
 The most difficult cases are teachers who are not sure whether they will need it in the future or not.
-In this case it is a judgement call or even a gamble as to whether to sign up or not.
+In this case it is a judgment call or even a gamble as to whether to sign up or not.

 Is this credit Graduate Credit?
-Will XYZ University accept it?
+Will XYZ University accept it or School District ABC accept it as Graduate Credit?

-This is a little difficult to answer, since the term "graduate credit" is not uniform across institutions, and certainly course numbering is not.
-Also, what courses are accepted for credit can vary from department to department.
+The answers is "yes, it is graduate-LEVEL credit," but acceptance is up to your local authorities, so this can occasionally be complicated.
+The term "graduate credit" is ambiguous (credit for what graduate program?) and not uniform across institutions, and certainly course numbering is not either.
+Courses that are accepted for credit in graduate programs vary from department to department.

 The answer for UW students is "yes."
 Courses at the UW are numbered from 100-level to 500-level.
-Courses at the 400-level are at the lower end of graduate courses or upper end of undergraduate courses.
+Courses at the 400-level are at the lower end of graduate-level courses or but also the upper end of undergraduate courses.
 One can receive a Master's Degree in Mathematics at the UW only taking 400-level courses.
-Graduate Students in the UW College of Education can apply Math courses at the 300-level as math content courses for graduate programs (though this is not true for math degrees).
-(For Math Masters requirements, see http://www.math.washington.edu/Grads/Programs/ms-reqts.html).
+Graduate Students in the UW College of Education can apply Math courses at the 300-level and above as math content courses for graduate programs (doctoral students in Math Ed have counted Math 497 for credit in their degree programs).
+(For Math Masters requirements, see this link).
 However, only some, not all of the courses can be graded Credit/No Credit, as Math 497 is.

 Contact person and Instructor of Record